zulip/zulip-archive/README.md

   defaults are based on the [leanprover-community Jekyll setup](https://github.com/leanprover-community/leanprover-community.github.io).

+* Create a directory to store JSON in (see settings.py for more details).

 * Run `python3 archive.py -t` to download a fresh archive.

 The tool supports the following options: